 Volunteers need to sign in at the front desk and get a "Volunteer" tag each day.
+Teachers/Staff will notify the Front Desk of any pending volunteers.
+All unannounced volunteers will not be admitted.
 While regular volunteering is appreciated, occasional participation is also helpful.
 Please consider participating in this vital part of the YSWPCS program.
-Do note that parents, guardians, and other adults must obtain all three clearances according to state law before volunteering in the school.
+Do note that parents, guardians, and other adults must obtain all three clearances according to state law before volunteering in the school in addition, volunteers must have a completed COVID vaccination.
 We can reimburse anyone who obtains the clearances.